rwxrob/rwxrob/thoughts/README.md

 **Search engine built in**: That's right.
 GitHub has its own indexing and search of *any* content I ever write on it.
 Sure it isn't as pretty or pull up while I'm typing (like with mkdocs) but it also isn't bogged down by the limitations of having too much content.

+**Email and notifications**: GitHub automatically has methods for being notified of comments and activity on a repo.
+Other services have nothing like this.
+This means that I can turn up or down when and how I'm notified of activity on any of my content.

 **Longevity**: Content created on GitHub not only lasts forever after I die, but has a change to be stored in an vault in the Arctic.
 This is the same reason I'm not keen on domain names beyond `https://rwxrob.github.io` these days.
 Every other domain name will eventually cease to exist.

 # I never needed a zettelkasten